Smirboulack/Smirboulack/README.md

 ## 🧑‍💻 About

-- Interested in web, mobile, and desktop development
+- Interested in game, web, mobile, and desktop development
 - Strong focus on software architecture and best practices (SOLID, MVC, design patterns)
 - Highly proficient in Linux environments
 - Curious, self-reliant, and driven by continuous improvement